SkyCiv Documentation

 4. Technical Documentation

-5. Isolated Footing Design Example in Accordance with ACI 318-14
+5. Isolated Footing Design Walkthrough with ACI 318-14

-An example walk-through of the calculations required to design an isolated footing (ACI 318-14)
+A walkthrough of the calculations to design an isolated footing (ACI 318-14)

 The foundation is an essential building system that transfers column and wall forces to the supporting soil.
-Depending on the soil properties and building loads, the engineer may choose to support the structure on a shallow or deep foundation system³.
+The engineer might opt for a shallow or deep foundation system based on the soil characteristics and building loads.

 Want to try SkyCiv’s Foundation Design software?
-Our tool allows users to perform Foundation Design calculations without any download or installation!
+Our tool allows users to perform Foundation Design calculations without downloading or installing!

 Dimension Requirements